 One of my favorite things to do in my business (and life!) is to set goals.
 And…I don’t mean like “run three times a week” kind of goals.
 (Really…are you kidding me?)
 But more like, life intentions.
 I think it is so important to be setting goals as a teacher, both professionally and personally.

 This post may contain affiliate links.
 That just means that if you purchase something using a link I share, I get a percentage from that purchase.
 This helps me keep The Simply Organized Teacher going!
 You can read more in my disclosure policy.

 What I have found, though, is these are more than just a “goal setting workbook.”
-The Powersheets provide tools to help you think critically about your priorities in life.
+The Powersheets Goal Planning Journal provides tools to help you think critically about your priorities in life.

 Looking back, I don’t think I ever set many goals for my classroom.
 Of course, I wanted to improve my students reading levels, learn about guided math, etc. But I never took the time to actually think those things out and create an action plan for achieving those goals.

 I’m wondering if you are the same way?

 I think that Powersheets can be an incredibly effective tool for setting goals as a teacher, both in the classroom and in your personal life.
 As I’ll explain down below, the Powersheets model pushes you to evaluate 8 areas of your life.
 One of them is work, which is a great space to think about your teaching goals.

 It also challenges you to think about how you are stewarding your finances, managing your friendships, your spiritual growth- all things we need to prioritize to avoid teacher burnout!